Marshmallow store bringing sweet treats to Broadway

 She is still adding new items, such as M&M and Jelly Belly dispensers, as well as a gourmet hot cocoa bar that will convert into a fluff sundae bar in the summertime.
 She will also sell jewelry and crafts made by local artisans.

-Moore graduated from Southeast Missouri State University with a master’s degree in history, so a marshmallow store was never originally in the cards, but it’s something she’s invested in now.
+Moore graduated from Southeast Missouri State University with a master’s degree in history, so a marshmallow store was not originally in the cards, but it’s something she’s invested in now.

 “I used to be a museum director and now I own a candy store,” she said.
 “You never know where life is going to take you.”